Are you among the 25 million people worldwide who regularly enjoy rock climbing?

 The best rock climbing harness in the world won’t work for you if it doesn’t fit correctly.

 Since everybody is uniquely shaped, your best bet is to visit your local gear shop and try on different harnesses.
-Pay close attention to where the harness rests on your body and how it feels when you move.
+Please pay close attention to where the harness rests on your body and how it feels when you move.

-For instance, is it more comfortable for the harness to rest on your hips or your waist?
-It shouldn’t be too loose or too snug–you should be able to slip a few fingers between yourself and the harness.
+For instance, is the harness more comfortable resting on your hips or your waist?
+It shouldn’t be too loose or snug–you should be able to slip a few fingers between yourself and the harness.

 A final size feature to consider is the rise of the harness or the distance between the waist and the back of the leg loops.
 If the loops are too high, you’ll fall back when you hang.
 If they’re too low, your hips will absorb too much shock when you land (ouch).